 4. Provide Better Sleep

 Another reason why you should have a heated blanket is that it can create a better quality of sleep.
-Changes in temperature can interrupt your sleep, make you sick, and cause you to toss and turn all night.
+Changes in temperature can interrupt your sleep and cause you to toss and turn all night.

 You can also be pulled from a deep sleep which leads to headaches, grogginess, and fatigue.
 A heated blanket keeps the temperature consistent, so your sleep cycle will not be disrupted.